 Fraud prevention agencies can hold your personal information for different periods of time.
 If they're concerned about a possible fraud or money laundering risk, your data can be held by them for up to six years.

 Where we, or a fraud prevention agency, have reason to believe there's a fraud or money laundering risk, we may refuse to provide you with the products, services, and credit you've requested.
 We may also stop providing existing products and services to you.
-A record of any fraud or money laundering risk will be retained by the fraud prevention agencies and this may result in other third parties refusing to provide services to you also.
+A record of any fraud or money laundering risk will be retained by the fraud prevention agencies and this may result in other third parties refusing to provide services, financing or employment to you also.
 Information we hold about you may make it easier or harder for you to obtain credit in the future.